danielgrigg/rovers/docs/journal.md

 I used a generic approach for transfsorming commands to Rover actions, so once one command worked they all worked.
 Good stuff.

+## 8 The Plateau has plateaued
+To handle multiple rovers and prevent collisions we need to represent the plateau, specifically the occupancy of its grid tiles.
+My first thought was to offer an entry/leave pair to handle migration between tiles and check collisions.
+But this means the client needs to manage the strategy of moving from (a,b) -> (c,d).
+So we'll refactor the entry/leave idea.